 Clarkson Eyecare is staffed with highly skilled eye doctors who use the latest technology to help evaluate and treat ocular emergencies.
 Emergency eye care may be required for patients who are experiencing acute, painful, or debilitating eye conditions, including eye injuries.
-The Clarkson Eyecare optometrists have the experience, skills, and specialized knowledge in ocular emergencies and they can help administer testing and treatment for a variety of eye care emergencies.
+The Clarkson Eyecare optometrists have the experience, skills, and specialized knowledge in emergency eye care, and they can help administer testing and treatment for a variety of eye care emergencies.

 Clarkson Eyecare recommends making an appointment immediately if you experience any sudden changes in vision or anything on the list below: